DArcMattr/presos/ocwp-201511-develop.md

 No longer necessary to serve HTTPS on a unique port ([SNI](https://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI)), and was never an SEO requirement ( watch a Googler talk about it <https://youtu.be/4peSUa2FKvk> )

+Talk to your ISP tech support about IPv6 today!

 # Software support

-Where your site or plugin might log IP address, make sure it's not got IPv4 assumptions baked in
+Where your site or plugin might log IP address, make sure it's not got IPv4 assumptions baked in.

-Check your device's settings to see if you're on an IPv6 network now
+Check your device's settings to see if you're on an IPv6 network now, in the networking menu/settings.

-There are

 # HTTP/2